Written by: Michelle Etherton, The Partner Marketing Group

 - Board Cover Image: 222 x 150 (large thumbnail) or 55 x 55 (small thumbnail)

 Of course, this list is not exhaustive of all the social networks you can use to promote your business.
-We hope this guide makes it easier for you to know how to size your images to look the best for your socia posts and audience.
+We hope this social media image guide for sizing makes it easier for you to know how to size your images to look the best for your social posts and audience.
 Creating clean and concise images, and being familiar with each social site before you post, will help you stay on brand and deliver captivating content.

 Not sure how to promote your brand on any of these sites?
 Need creative, compelling images and posts?
 Lacking quality content to help drive awareness and traffic?
 Let us help!
 Contact us today for expert advice on social media marketing and social media campaigns.